 Provide a dedicated VPC

-All components of the GenerativeAgent Amazon Connect integration expect to be in the same VPC.
+All components of the GenerativeAgent Amazon Connect integration must be in the same VPC.

-You need to connect your Amazon Connect Instance with an Amazon Kinesis Video Stream Service in your AWS account.
+To connect your Amazon Connect instance with an Amazon Kinesis Video Stream service, follow these steps:

-• Set a retention period at minimum of 1 hour.
+• Set a retention period of at least 1 hour.

 The access to the Kinesis Video Streams service is controlled by IAM policies.